 Hypnosis can support and enhance the effectiveness of other treatments, and can help achieve swift and long-lasting changes.
 This is only offered to people who are interested in this option.

-Some reasons you may wish to consider complementary therapies are:
+Some reasons you may wish to consider hypnosis and hypnotherapy are:

 Side-effects of medication